-David Stevens and Katherine Sharp and their staff of attorneys are skilled in the area of family law, having represented husbands, wives, fathers and mothers, not only helping them through the legal requirements of a divorce, but also aggressively fighting for important issues such as visitation, child support, property battles, and child custody.
+David Stevens and Katherine Beth and their staff of attorneys are skilled in the area of family law, having represented husbands, wives, fathers and mothers, not only helping them through the legal requirements of a divorce, but also aggressively fighting for important issues such as visitation, child support, property battles, and child custody.

 While David Stevens was working in both the DuPage County and Kendall County State’s Attorney’s office he was able to help hundreds of custodial parents by using the law to compel the noncustodial parent to comply with their child support obligations.
 As a defense attorney, I have also fought for and protected the rights of the noncustodial parent.
 The Law Offices of David Guy Stevens, LLC is committed to representing its clients no matter whether they are the custodial or the noncustodial parent of children.